Contents

 As earlier stated, reed relays are a type of mechanical relay.
 Mechanical in the sense that their contacts open and shut mechanically.

-The reed switches (or switch) are found in the relay coil, consisting of self-contained copper wire or copper wound around a bobbin.
+The reed switches (or switches) are found in the relay coil, consisting of self-contained copper wire or copper wound around a bobbin.

 A reed switch